 - A student faced with the disparity between Indigenous and non-Indigenous health outcomes might find the experience confronting.
 The student supervisor may need to be willing to help students understand the historical, social, economic, political and cultural determinants involved in each particular case.

 - Student supervisors can find the prospect of ensuring students develop cultural awareness and culturally appropriate communication skills daunting.

-- Clinical educators can be concerned that the importance of the right attitude, values and personal qualities are often emphasised within an Aboriginal and Torres Strait Islander practice context.
+- Student supervisors can be concerned that the importance of the right attitude, values and personal qualities are often emphasised within an Aboriginal and Torres Strait Islander practice context.
 The clinical situation needs flexibility, patience, a degree of informality and an essential respect for First Peoples.
-“If you’ve got a person with the right attitude, who’s non-judgemental, who’s open, willing to accept difference, then they will learn those cultural things as they go along.”
-(Nelson, Allison & Copley, 2007, p.211).
-The clinical educator might be concerned about what to do if the student does not seem ‘to fit’.
+The student supervisor might be concerned about what to do if the student does not seem ‘to fit’.
 They might be concerned about how to modify these personal attributes if change is needed.

 - Attendance is often inconsistent within Aboriginal and Torres Strait Islander practice contexts - student supervisors might be uncomfortable about guaranteeing students on placement that they will accrue enough of the ‘clinical practice hours’ required for accreditation.